-Story by Maria Jones , our loyal SixAds customer.
+Story by Maria Jones , our loyal sixads customer.

-Step #1: Creating my first dropshipping store
+Step #1: I created my first (un)successful dropshipping store

 - Then, I imported the items that I wanted to sell.
 Hairpins, rings, bracelets… those cute minimalist necklace pendants that always look so sleek… you name it!